kaqu/FuturaAsync/README.md

 Part of Futura tools Project.

-Provides promise implementation for iOS and macOS.
+Provides promise implementation for iOS, macOS and Linux.

 Use via Swift Package Manager